autocrossblog/autocrossblog.github.io/_posts/2007-08-13-240z-first-autocross-run-last-autocross-run-of-2007.md

 permalink: 240z-first-autocross-run-last-autocross-run-of-2007
 image:
 categories: [ 240z, datsun, autocross, fail ]
+description: Join me in my thrilling day at the St. Louis Region SCCA Solo Series Event 7 with car troubles, a heating race and more, !!
 ---

 So I got up bright and early this morning, well it wasn't bright, the sun wasn't up yet.
 Headed out to Gateway Raceway in Madison Illinois for Event 7 of the St. Louis Region SCCA Solo Series.
 My parents came out in their large
 RV so I wanted to get out there early and be sure to get them a spot to park it.